Ljuba Prenner: Death and legacy

 Prenner is remembered for an independent spirit, legal expertise, and written works.
 In 2000, Prenner's biography was published by Nova Revija, drawing on interviews with acquaintances and he was included in the 2007 publication Pozabljena polovica: portreti žensk 19. in 20. stoletja na Slovenskem (The Forgotten Half: Portraits of Women of the 19th and 20th Centuries in Slovenia).
 Other literary and scientific works have assessed Prenner's place in Slovenian history since the dissolution of Yugoslavia.
 There is a memorial hall dedicated to Prenner's memory in the Carinthian Provincial Museum, which houses his papers and artifacts.
-On the centennial of his birth, director Boris Jurjaševič premiered a documentary of his life: Dober človek: Ljuba Prenner (The Good Man: Ljuba Prenner).
+On the centennial of his birth, director Boris Jurjaševič premiered a documentary film biography: Dober človek: Ljuba Prenner (The Good Man: Ljuba Prenner).